smartcontractkit/documentation/docs/any-api/api-reference.md

 ) returns (Chainlink.Request memory request)
 ```

-Instantiates a Request from the Chainlink contract.
-A [Request](#chainlinkrequest) is a struct which contains the necessary parameters to be sent to the oracle contract.
+Instantiates a _Request_ from the Chainlink contract.
+A [Request](#chainlinkrequest) is a struct that contains the necessary parameters to be sent to the oracle contract.
 The `buildOperatorRequest` function takes an ID, which can be a [Job ID](/docs/jobs/), and a callback function signature to call on the calling contract address.

 ```solidity example
 function requestPrice()